kubermatic/kubelb/README.md

 Deploy the agent to every user cluster where you want to use KubeLB

+Inside the deployment you need to change the ClusterName parameter to its actual name.
+Also make sure that a namespace is created inside the kubelb cluster, so the agent can create the CRDs inside its cluster namespace.

-The agent expects a configmap with a kubeconf file to access the load balancer cluster.
+The agent expects a configmap with a kubeconf file named `kubelb` to access the load balancer cluster.

 To create such run: `kubectl create --namespace kubelb configmap kubelb --from-file=<path to kubelb kubeconf file>`